The Ditch (website): Origins and founders

 The Ditch was founded by Paddy Cosgrave, Roman Shortall, Chay Bowes and Eoghan McNeill.
-Paddy Cosgrave is the primary financial backer of the Ditch via his Web Summit organisation.
+Paddy Cosgrave was the primary financial backer of the Ditch via his Web Summit organisation.
 Cosgrave is the organiser behind the Web Summit conferences, which in the early 2010s were hosted annually in Dublin.
 However, in 2016 Cosgrave pulled Web Summit from Dublin and moved it to Lisbon, Portugal following an argument with the sitting Fine Gael government over a number of issues including grants.
 Since that dispute, Cosgrave has been described as holding a "grudge" against Fine Gael which has motivated him to support the company.
-The Ditch maintains Cosgrave has no editorial influence over the publication.
+The Ditch maintains Cosgrave had no editorial influence over the publication.

 Eoghan McNeill is a journalist who had formerly worked for the Irish Independent, China Daily, and the Cork News.
 He had also worked for Cosgrave's Web Summit in the past.

-Chay Bowes, a friend of Cosgrave's, was a founding member of the Ditch.
+Chay Bowes, was a founding member of the Ditch.
 Bowes had previously been involved in supplying information about Leo Varadkar providing a copy of a confidential document on GP contracts to Maitiú Ó Tuathail, president of the National Association of General Practitioners, in a story which was broken by Village Magazine.
 Bowes resigned his directorship at the Ditch in June 2022.